Discovering Sri Lanka: Your Ultimate Airport Guide

 • Passengers undergo screening at multiple checkpoints.

-• They must pass through metal detectors and their carry-on luggage is X-rayed.
+• They must pass through metal detectors, and their carry-on luggage is X-rayed.

 • Random body searches are conducted to reinforce security.